Fundamentals of Subsurface Development Planning for Coalbed Methane

-This 1-day course offers insights on reservoir characterization approaches, integrated development planning methods, uncertainty management techniques, and modeling workflows accumulated through the experience of a number of CBM plays.
+This course offers insights on reservoir characterization approaches, integrated development planning methods, uncertainty management techniques, and modeling workflows accumulated through the experience of a number of CBM plays.
 Selection will also be reviewed, including approaches to model the performance of different well and completion configurations and implementing these into a full field modeling strategy.
 Techniques to assess the economic potential of the play will be illustrated, including methods for high-grading development areas into sectors of different attractiveness.

-• Fundamentals of CBM
+- Fundamentals of CBM

-• Reservoir characterization
+- Reservoir characterization

-• Uncertainty management
+- Uncertainty management

-• Static modeling and volumetrics
+- Static modeling and volumetrics

-• Dynamic modeling and forecasting
+- Dynamic modeling and forecasting

-• Concept select techniques and field development planning optimization
+- Concept select techniques and field development planning optimization

-• Subsurface high-grading and value of Information
+- Subsurface high-grading and value of Information

-and completion configurations and implement them into a full field modeling strategy.
+Learn how to model the performance of different well and completion configurations and implement them into a full field model strategy.

-0.8 CEUs (Continuing Education Units) awarded for this 1-day course.
+0.8 CEUs (Continuing Education Units) are awarded for this 1-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
+All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+Refunds will not be given due to no show situations.

 Laurent Alessio is a managing partner of LEAP Energy, an independent subsurface consulting and technology services group headquartered in Kuala Lumpur, Malaysia with operations throughout the Asia-Pacific region.
 He has wide industry experience in conventional and unconventional hydrocarbon recovery through a large range of consulting assignments, previous roles as petroleum engineer, subsurface manager and development manager with Shell, and joint operating companies in the Netherlands, UK and Malaysia.
 Laurent holds an engineering degree from Ecole Centrale de Lyon and Imperial College London.